DemetrianTitus/Machine-Vision---YOLOv8/README.md

 Testing the model in an urban environment presented several challenges due to the complexity of the scene.
 The performance of the model was influenced significantly by the image resolution and the configuration of the YOLOv8 model used for training.

 In the first example, the model successfully detects cars, traffic lights, traffic signs, and people.
-However, due to the use of `640x640` image size and the lightweight `YOLOv8n` model, the detection probabilities are not optimal, and the model struggles to maintain consistent tracking of objects.
+However, due to the use of `640x640` image size and the lightweight `YOLOv8n model`, the detection probabilities are not optimal, and the model struggles to maintain consistent tracking of objects.
 This suggests that there is room for improvement through the use of more robust models, higher-resolution images, and an increased volume of training data that is meticulously curated.

 <div align="center">
     <img src="Urban enviroment/Model_training_results/GIF_1.gif" alt="Urban Environment Detection - Example 1">